leslyclopez11/hmpl-lang.github.io/README.md

 ];
 ```

-This link can be specified for several `request`'s at the same time.
+This link can be specified for several request objects at the same time.
 This can be compared to assigning a primary key in databases.

 ## hmpl